script26/server-security-and-privacy-guide/README.md

 # Why?
-You possibly have a HomeLab (home servers), you want to protect the services running on them, or you are interested in possibly improving the security and privacy on servers.
+You possibly have home servers, you want to protect the services running on them, or you are interested in possibly improving the security and privacy on servers.

 ## Use container focused OS's instead of traditional linux